Fordham Forward General FAQs

 When are Fordham campuses reopening?

 The restart of Fordham University conforms with the Governor’s plan to restart New York.
 To monitor and regulate the phased reopening process of the state, Gov. Cuomo has established regional “control rooms.”
 The plan to fully restart Fordham is designed around four phases.
-When authorized by our Regional Control Room to move to the next phase, Fordham will cautiously proceed.

 What precautions are being taken to prevent the spread of COVID-19?

 As Fordham campuses reopen, the University is taking many measures to limit the spread of COVID-19 among our community including:

 - Operating at a lower density and instituting social distancing standards in all facilities

 - Requiring the use of appropriate personal protective equipment (PPE)

 - Instituting mandatory universal testing for all faculty, students and staff

 - Pursuing daily health screening to monitor, trace, and isolate potential infections